yenda420/chatbot/README.md

 * **Database Management (MySQL):**
     * Parses and stores the generated test data into a MySQL database.
     * Enables **test retrieval and download** for other users.
-    * Includes comprehensive **management functionalities** for database objects, such as users, roles, subjects, topics, and tests.
+    * Includes comprehensive **management functionalities** for database objects, such as users, their roles, subjects, topics, and tests.

 * **User Role Management:**
     * Supports distinct user roles: **Administrator** and **Teacher**, each with specific permissions and access levels.